Drowsy Driving

 Driving While Drowsy or Tired Can Cause Devastating Fatal Road Accidents

-- Lose your commercial driver's license or be fired from your job due to motor vehicle accidents and / or non-compliance issues
+Be arrested for driving impaired - Lose your commercial driver's license or be fired from your job due to motor vehicle accidents and / or non-compliance issues

 - Cause a serious accident that injures or kills yourself, or others